BruOp/personal-website/content/blog/tonemapping/index.md

 ![Renderer output without tone mapping](../exposure/beforeTonemapping.png)

 Note that this image lacks Gamma correction so it looks especially bad, but most of the damage is done by having the luminance values outside of the acceptable [0, 1] range.
 It is technically physically correct, but our display doesn't care.
-Here is the same scene with tone mapping applied using the modified Reinhard curve:
+Here is the same scene with tone mapping applied using the modified Reinhard curve, plus gamma correction:

 ![Renderer output with tone mapping](../tonemapping/afterReinhard2.png)

 Hopefully the stark difference demonstrates the need for tone mapping if you are attempting to implement PBR shading _with actual physical values_ for your lights.
-Unlike the images above, where we could still make sense of the blown out highlights, here it's just impossible to get a proper image without abandoning physically meaningful lighting.
+Unlike the bunny images above, where we could still make sense of the blown out highlights, here it's just impossible to get a proper image without abandoning physically meaningful lighting.

 ## Code Sample